ahkhiat/mvc-skeleton/readme.md

-## MVC Skeleton
+## MVC Skeleton (PHP mySQL)

-This is a skeleton for an MVC website.
+This is a skeleton for an MVC php website with a mySQL database.

 > Feel free to use it and share with your friends ! 😊 &nbsp;